BrokenSource/Pyaket/website/get/ci/github.md

 ---
 icon: material/github
+title: GitHub
 ---

-# GitHub

-!!! example "Experimental"
+!!! warning "Experimental"
-    Developer experience is yet to be improved and polished
+    Untested workflow, yet to be improved and polished.

 Create a workflow in your repository: